 Ransomware works by encrypting huge numbers of files on as many of an organization’s computers as possible.
 Performing this kind of strong encryption is resource intensive and can take a long time, so even if an organization doesn’t spot the malware used in an attack, its tools might notice that something is amiss.

 “You never think you’re gonna be hit by ransomware,” says Ski Kacoroski, a system administrator with the Northshore School District in Washington state.
 Speaking on Malwarebytes’ Lock & Code podcast, he told us about Northshore’s nighttime attack: “It was an early Saturday morning.
-I got a text from my manager saying ‘something is up’ ... after a short while I realized that [a] server had been hit by ransomware.
+I got a text from my manager saying ‘something is up’…after a short while I realized that [a] server had been hit by ransomware.
 It took us several more hours before we realized exactly how much had been hit.”
 He added “We had some high CPU utilizations alert the night before when they started their attack, but most of us were already asleep by midnight.”

 Criminals taking advantage while employees are away for holidays, weekends, or simply because their shift is over, is a classic “when the cat’s away” opportunistic crime.

-Be prepared for holiday disruption
+Be prepared for disruption during holidays and special events

-Do these before the holiday
+Do these before holidays and special events

 - Run a deep scan on all endpoints, servers, and interconnected systems to ensure there are no threats lurking on those systems, waiting to attack!